DristiKelra/DataTune-App/README.md

+# DATATUNE APPLICATION
 DataTune Application is a React, Django and Python based application.

-Special Thanks goes to:
+## Special Thanks goes to:
 •	Creative Tim for the custom developed components that eased the development of the application.

 During the development of the application, I have used many existing resources from awesome developers.
-I want to thank them for providing their tools open source:
+I want to thank them for providing their tools open source:\
-•	MUI - The React UI library for faster and easier web development.
+•	MUI - The React UI library for faster and easier web development.\
 •	React ChartJS 2 - Simple yet flexible React charting for designers & developers.

+## Available Scripts

+In the project directory, you can run:

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+### `npm run build`

+Builds the app for production to the `build` folder.\
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.\